JeffAbrahamson/hosts/starshine/README.md

-This document describes what I did to set up starshine, my Dell Precision m3800 laptop.
+This document describes what I did to set up `starshine`, my Dell Precision m3800 laptop.
 Some of this is specific to me, but quite a lot is likely relevant to anyone running ubuntu on a Dell m3800 and/or on a HiDPI screen.